bcrowie/battle-chess-public/README.md

 general rules as chess, but each piece has a specified health and damage.
 When a piece attempts to capture another piece, it must first subtract it's damage from the piece's health.
 If it reaches 0 or less, the piece is captured and your piece takes its position.
-If it doesn't, the damage is subtracted from the piece's remaining health.
+If it doesn't, the damage is subtracted from the piece's remaining health and your piece remains in its current position.
 Pieces have the following health and damage:

 | Piece  | Health | Damage |
 | ------ | ------ | ------ |